haslamdb/citation_assistant/README.md

 # Citation Assistant

-AI-powered citation assistant using your EndNote library with RAG (Retrieval-Augmented Generation).
+AI-powered citation assistant using an EndNote library with RAG (Retrieval-Augmented Generation).

 ## Features

-- **Incremental Indexing**: Only processes new or modified PDFs from your EndNote library
+- **Incremental Indexing**: Only processes new or modified PDFs from EndNote library
 - **Semantic Search**: Find relevant papers using natural language queries
 - **Research Summarization**: Get AI-generated summaries of research on specific topics
-- **Smart Citations**: Analyze your manuscript and get citation suggestions for specific claims
+- **Smart Citations**: Analyze a manuscript and get citation suggestions for specific claims

 ## Architecture

-- **Embeddings**: sentence-transformers (all-MiniLM-L6-v2) running on GPU
+- **Embeddings**: sentence-transformers (PubMedBERT) running on GPU
 - **Vector DB**: ChromaDB for fast semantic search
 - **LLM**: Ollama (gemma2:27b) for summarization and analysis
 - **PDF Processing**: PyMuPDF for text extraction